-Knowledge Have knowledge about: how to include theories and knowledge from previous semesters in a problem based project how to select a scientific paradigm and apply the paradigm in a problem based project how to propose and create a well-defined project based upon a project analysis how to design a project regarding knowledge, methods and theories to be in- cluded based project how to select a scientific paradigm and apply the paradigm in a problem based project how to propose and create a well-defined project based upon a project analysis how to design a project regarding knowledge, methods and theories to be in- cluded how to set criteria for discussing results of analysis performed how to create recommendations to stated problems.
-Skills Be able to: demonstrate skills in critical selection and application of theories and models and show the ability to work professionally in a team and use formal academic methods and procedures according to guidelines define a project based on a purpose defined by the supervisor Competencies Have the competencies to: critically reflect upon the scope, process and content of the project and come up with well-argued recommendations to stated problems
+Knowledge Have knowledge about: how to include theories and knowledge from previous semesters in a problem based project how to select a scientific paradigm and apply the paradigm in a problem based project how to create a well-defined project based upon data analysis and detailed recommendations how to design a project regarding knowledge, methods and theories to be included how to set criteria for discussing results of analysis performed how to create recommendations to stated problems.
+Skills Be able to: demonstrate skills in critical selection and application of theories and models and show the ability to work professionally in a team and use formal academic methods and procedures according to guidelines define a project based on a purpose defined by the supervisor Competencies Have the competencies to: critically reflect upon the scope, process and content of the project and come up with well-argued recommendations to stated problems create findings by in-depth analysis on both quantitative and qualitative data. develop detailed recommendations on how to fullfill the problem formulation